-A collaboration between the Departments of English and History at Royal Holloway, the MA in Medieval Studies at Royal Holloway has an excellent reputation, having been running for almost thirty years.
+A collaboration between the Departments of English and History at Royal Holloway, the MA in Medieval Studies has an excellent reputation, having been running for almost thirty years.
 That reputation comes from the variety of teaching on our course: we draw on medievalists teaching across Royal Holloway in disciplines as diverse as History, English, French, Theatre Studies, and Music.
-The joined up approach allows us to introduce you to many aspects of medieval society and culture, while giving you the opportunity to concentrate on the areas that most fascinate you.
+We introduce you to many aspects of medieval society and culture, while giving you the opportunity to concentrate on the areas that interest you most.

-As historians and students of literature we come together to explore the medieval world from both literary and historical perspectives, working with source material including artefacts and manuscripts as well as archives and printed sources.
-The course emphasises the skills that are required for postgraduate research, whether your focus is literary or historical.
+As a historian and student of literature you will look at the medieval world from both literary and historical perspectives, working with source material including artefacts and manuscripts as well as archives and printed sources.
+The course emphasises the skills that are required for postgraduate research, irrespective of the area you choose to specialise in.

-- As part of the University of London, we take part in the variety of events taking place in the Institute of Historical Research and the Institute of English Studies.
+- As part of the University of London, you will have the opportunity to particpate fully in the variety of events taking place in the Institute of Historical Research and the Institute of English Studies.
 Staff from the English Department also run the London Old and Middle English Research Seminar (LOMERS).

-Designed to be flexible, you can study the MA or Postgraduate Diploma full time or part time.
+The MA and Postgraduate Diploma are designed to be flexible, so you can study either of them full time or part time.

 This module explores traditions and forms of narrative in the light of historical record and medieval and modern critical approaches.
 Texts will be chosen to illustrate the development and relationships between the various narrative genres of the period, in Old and Middle English and also in French and Italian (non-English and Old English texts may be read in translation).